Setting up Qaptiva Access

 - JuDoor account: Create an account if you don't have one

-- Project membership: Join a project with Qaptiva access
+- Project membership: Join a project with access to hardware or emulated QPUs through Qaptiva

 - Certificate files: Received via email after getting project approval.